nchan315/nchan315/README.md

 ### Hi there 👋 My name is Nathan Chan!
-I am a 3rd year CS student!
+I am a 3rd year CS student at UBC

 <!--
 **nchan315/nchan315** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.